-This guide is for people who want real friendships, not followers.
+This guide covers how to make friends online in a way that produces real friendships, not just followers or contacts you never actually talk to.
 It covers where to find people worth knowing, how to turn a first message into something that lasts, and what to expect along the way.
+If you want to know how to make friends online without the performance pressure of most social platforms, you're in the right place.
 See also how Introvrs handles the matching side of this.

 Get early access